xgui4/xgui4/README.md

 [![YouTube Video 1](https://img.youtube.com/vi/2_Dtmpe9qaQ/0.jpg)](https://www.youtube.com/watch?v=2_Dtmpe9qaQ)
 [![YouTube Video 2](https://img.youtube.com/vi/SkL9vzW7nY0/0.jpg)](https://www.youtube.com/watch?v=SkL9vzW7nY0)]

-> [!TIP]
-> To force the activate the activation of group tab in Firefox which is part of a gradual rollout go to about:config and set this value browser.tabs.groups.enabled to true

 Here is a video by "I'm Autistic Now What ?" of the situation of Autism in the USA :
 [![YouTube Video 3](https://img.youtube.com/vi/sEIb-1IdDZQ/0.jpg)](https://youtu.be/sEIb-1IdDZQ?si=aBGZbT7xE-M9ML7s)